Cart is Empty

 Instead, other options have shown better results, such as Omega-3 and UC-II®.
 These supplements have a better track record of improving joint health in dogs and providing relief from joint pain and inflammation.

-Of course, best to consult your veterinarian before starting any new supplement regimen for your dog.
+Of course, it is better to consult your veterinarian before starting any new supplement regimen for your dog.
 We are here to help you make informed decisions and find the best solutions for your furry friend.

 Glucosamine brand for dogs